jcy132/PatchGCL/README.md

 ```

 ### Acknowledgement
-Our source code is based on the official implementation of [HnegSRC](https://github.com/jcy132/Hneg_SRC).
+Our source code is based on the official implementation of [HnegSRC](https://github.com/jcy132/Hneg_SRC) and [CUT](https://github.com/taesungp/contrastive-unpaired-translation).